-The camshaft position sensor does pretty much what its name implies – it senses the exact position of the rotating camshaft and it provides that data to the PCM.
-From there that information is used, along with data from the crankshaft position sensor, to manage ignition and injector timing.
-In addition to that, on modern vehicles with variable valve timing, there is a mechanism on one or more camshafts that advances the timing; the camshaft position sensor on those vehicles also monitors the VVT system operation.
+The camshaft position sensor does pretty much what its name implies: it senses the exact position of the rotating camshaft and provides that data to the PCM.
+From there, that information is used, along with data from the crankshaft position sensor, to manage ignition and injector timing.
+In addition to that, on modern vehicles with variable valve timing, there is a mechanism on one or more camshafts that advances the timing; the camshaft position sensor on those vehicles also monitors the VVT system’s operation.
 There is usually one sensor for each camshaft.

-The sensor itself is built simply; its main functional part is a coil of fine wire in housing which creates a magnetic field.
-This will sit very close to a tone ring attached to the camshaft.
+The sensor itself is a non-wearing part that is built simply; its main functional part is a coil of fine wire in a plastic housing that creates a magnetic field.
+This will sit very close to the tone ring attached to the camshaft.
 The tone ring spins with the camshaft and has notches or teeth formed in it that allow a varying signal as the spinning disc disturbs the sensor’s magnetic field.
-The result is a signal which the PCM uses to see the position of the camshaft.
+The result is a signal that the PCM uses to see the position of the camshaft.

-Usually, the camshaft position sensor is on the top of the engine, plugged into the valve cover or the cylinder head, and is fairly easy to access and replace.
+Usually, the camshaft position sensor is on the top of the engine, inserted into the valve cover or the cylinder head, and is fairly easy to access and replace.

 Cost of Camshaft Position Sensor Replacement

-On average for most vehicles it costs about $120 to replace a camshaft position sensor.
+On average, for most vehicles, it costs about $140 to replace a camshaft position sensor.

-For a 2010 Nissan Altima with a 2.5 liter engine, the labor to replace the cam position sensor is .4 of an hour.
-A factory sensor lists for $95, or an NTK part costs about $65.
-This makes the job about $135 using OE parts, or about $105 using aftermarket parts.
+For a 2010 Nissan Altima with a 2.5-liter engine, the labor to replace the cam position sensor is .4 of an hour.
+A factory sensor lists for $105, or an NTK part costs about $65.
+This makes the job about $165 using OE parts, or about $125 using aftermarket parts.

-For a 2008 Toyota Camry with a 2.4 liter engine, the labor time to replace the cam sensor is .5 of an hour.
-A factory sensor lists for $72, or an NTK part costs about $60.
-This makes the job about $122 using OE parts, or about $110 using aftermarket parts.
+For a 2008 Toyota Camry with a 2.4-liter engine, the labor time to replace the cam sensor is .5 of an hour.
+A factory sensor lists for $79, or a Beck/Arnley part costs about $60.
+This makes the job about $154 using OE parts, or about $135 using aftermarket parts.

 For a 2014 Jeep Grand Cherokee with a 3.6 liter engine, the labor time to replace a cam sensor is .6 of an hour.
-A factory sensor lists for $47, or a Delphi part costs about $28.
-This makes the job about $107 using factory parts, or about $88 using aftermarket parts.
+A factory sensor lists for $65, or a Delphi part costs about $40.
+This makes the job about $155 using factory parts or about $130 using aftermarket parts.

 What Else can Cause a Camshaft Position Sensor Code

-If a vehicle shows up with an engine light for camshaft position problems, there are just a couple of simple things to rule out, then ordinarily the sensor is replaced.
-For more involved diagnosis it’s a good idea to take a look at the waveform of the sensor signal with an oscilloscope to get an idea of how well it is working, but most shops don’t have an oscilloscope set up for that, and the cost of replacing the part is relatively small.
+If a vehicle shows up with an engine light for camshaft position problems, there are many possible causes.
+In most cases, it isn’t a sensor problem, but the actual testing of the sensor requires an oscilloscope, a pretty high-end scanner, or factory tools to take a look at the waveform of the sensor signal to get an idea of how well it is working.
+In most cases, this isn’t done, and the sensor just gets replaced.

 Usually yes.
-The primary signal the engine needs to run is the crank sensor.
-The cam position sensor is secondary and most engines can run without it, though some will go into “limp mode” which limited power and reduces performance.
+The primary signal most systems need to run the engine is from the crank sensor.
+The cam position sensor is secondary, and most engines can run without it, though some will go into “limp mode,” which limits power and reduces performance.

 Usually yes; most of the time the sensor is easily accessed and only held down by one bolt.
-On most engines there is either no calibration needed or that is done automatically.
+On most engines, there is either no calibration needed or it is done automatically.

-Most mechanics would say yes, it’s a good idea to avoid problems.
-But it’s also easy enough to replace the sensor and there’s always a warranty on that kind of part.
+Most mechanics would say yes; it’s a good idea to avoid problems or doubts, given that replacing the sensor can be part of the diagnosis.
+But it’s also easy enough to replace, and there’s always a warranty on that kind of part.
 If a new sensor works right out of the box, OE or aftermarket, it will likely continue to work fine indefinitely.